ChandlerBent/simple_custom_sqlite_orm/README.md

 only support CharField and IntegerField

 ## Warning: Use Migration will delete your old sqlite db, and create a new db file.
-It means the data will be deleted if you user migrate.
+It means the data will be deleted if you use migrate.